 Wine Cellar Insulation – thoughts from a wine cellar designer in Virginia since 2001.

-Remember what might work in California, or Colorado, will not work for our local area of Maryland, Virginia and DC.
-It is essential that your wine cellar designer understands this so materials selected will not only make a beautiful completed custom wine cellar, but function correctly for our local environment in Maryland.
+Remember what might work in California, or Colorado, will not work for our local area of Washington DC area wine cellars.
+It is essential that your wine cellar designer understands this, to allow your wine cellar to function correctly for our local environment in Maryland.

 Why is the placement of the vapor barrier so important?
 Proper installation of the vapor barrier is important due to the fact that most wine cellars draw vapor pressure from the outside into the wine cellar.
 If the Vapor Barrier is not installed properly humidity in the air will condense inside your walls and form moisture over time.
 Once this happens mold and mildew will begin grew.